rhel-labs/learn-katacoda/selinux-containers/step1.md

 `podman images`{{execute T1}}

-In the 'Terminal 2' tab of the lab interface, create a container runtime using podman which - passes in-container accesses to /home through to the host's /home read-only, passes in-container accesses to /var/spool through to the host's /var/spool read-write, and binds the host's port 80 to pass traffic to the container's port 80.
+In the 'Running Container' tab of the lab interface, create a container runtime using podman which - passes in-container accesses to /home through to the host's /home read-only, passes in-container accesses to /var/spool through to the host's /var/spool read-write, and binds the host's port 80 to pass traffic to the container's port 80.